GoldenbergDaniel/ArchSim/README.md

 # ArchSim
 Simulate RISC-V from the command line and browser.
-Project is still early in development.
+Project is still in development.

 <img src="demo.png" alt="ArchSim Demo" width="350"/>